Woburn Dolphinarium: 1972 - 1983

 BACKGROUND

-This site was built and developed by local fair owner John Colins and animals supplied in partnership with Jervale Ltd a company that from 1975 until early 1977 operated the dolphinarium at Flamingo Park Zoo.
-The dolphin pool was seasonal outside facility with animals displayed returning to Flamingo Park during the winter.
-The dolphin display appears to have only operated for no more than two summers starting in 1973.
+This site was built and developed by local fair owner John Colins and animals supplied in partnership with Jervale Ltd, a company that from 1975 until early 1977 operated the dolphinarium at Flamingo Park Zoo.
+The dolphin pool was a seasonal outside facility with animals displayed returning to Flamingo Park during the winter.
+The dolphin display appears to have only operated for no more than two summers, starting in 1973.

 A news article on the Ocean Park and it history and a possible documentary film can be found HERE.